DylanParenzee/IBM-cybersecurity-course/README.md

 - Different types of security threats
 - What is a vulnerabilty assesment?
 - What differnet roles are available in cybersecurity?

+13.10.22

+- delved deeper into the history of cybersecurity and cyber warfare today and grasped a better understanding of why cybersecurity is needed after researching into some specific cyber attacks and cyber warefare examples.